 What Can You Do to Get An ESA Letter?

-Under the professional care of a mental health professional, such as a social worker, a therapist, or a psychologist they can recommend an ESA letter, stating that you require an emotional support animal for travel and/or living.
-According to Federal law, emotional support animals are only guaranteed access to airline travel and housing, not access to public spaces such as hotels, restaurants, and other places of goods and services.
+Under the professional care of a mental health professional, such as a social worker, a therapist, or a psychologist they can recommend an ESA letter, stating that you require an emotional support animal for your living situation.
+According to Federal law, emotional support animals are only guaranteed access to housing, not access to public spaces such as hotels, restaurants, and other places of goods and services.
 Only two laws specifically regulate and govern the rights of emotional support animals, which includes:

 The FHA or Fair Housing Act allows service animals and emotional support animals to live with their people, regardless of any community or landlord restrictions.

-The ACAA, or the Air Carrier Access Act, allows service animals and emotional support animals s to fly with their people.
+The ACAA, or the Air Carrier Access Act, allows service animals to fly with their people.

 Qualify for an ESA Letter Online